 It’s not a race to enjoy our views.
 But it sure used to be.

-It’s been decades since sports cars have officially raced up Grandfather Mountain, and reveled at the top.
+It’s been decades since sports cars have officially raced up Grandfather Mountain and reveled at the top.
 But some things haven’t changed: many visitors still rush to the top, only to stop and celebrate the unstoppable scenery.
 Whether the thrill of the drive or the wonder of the views are your motivation, your group is invited to park your cars — or not — on Grandfather’s hills.

-History of Automobiles on Grandfather
+History of Automobiles on Grandfather Mountain

 The slopes and switchbacks of Grandfather Mountain have, understandably, always been exhilarating to motorists.
 In the 1950s and early 60s, the mountain held an annual Hillclimb, inviting drivers to race to the top.
 What’s more, Grandfather’s long-range views and curvy roads have appeared in television, film and print over the years.
-The Mountain’s most famous stretch of road is “Forrest Gump Curve” named for its appearance in the 1994 film’s famous running scene.
-Also, the world’s most watched car program, the BBC’s Top Gear, filmed at Grandfather in September 2010.
+The Mountain’s most famous stretch of road is “Forrest Gump Curve,” named for its appearance in the 1994 film’s famous running scene.
+Also, the world’s most-watched car program, the BBC’s Top Gear, filmed at Grandfather in September 2010.
 The trio of hosts revved their supercar engines and raced up and down the hairpin curves of Grandfather before heading down to NASCAR country.
 The Mountain’s switchbacks are also a popular spot for car commercials, as Ford Motor Company has picked Grandfather Mountain as a location for promotional shooting twice since 2009.
 The easily-accessed and unblemished views provided from the peaks of Grandfather are second to none, and offer a location for car clubs that provides a personal experience and nature on a whole different level.

-Because sharp curves near the top of the mountain restrict commercial motor coaches and some school buses to the lower part of the mountain, Grandfather provides free shuttle service to the top in its own buses.
+Because sharp curves near the top of the mountain restrict commercial motor coaches and some school buses to the lower part of the mountain, Grandfather Mountain provides free shuttle service to the top in its own buses.
 Reservations for the shuttle buses are required.